telefonicaid/fiware-cygnus/doc/flume_extensions_catalogue/grouping_interceptor.md

 ##<a name="section4"></a>Management Interface related operations

-The Management Interface of Cygnus exposes a set of operations under the `/v1/groupingrules` path related to the groupiong rules feature, allowing listing/updating/removing the rules.
+The Management Interface of Cygnus exposes a set of operations under the `/v1/groupingrules` path related to the grouping rules feature, allowing listing/updating/removing the rules.
 For instance:

 ```
 GET http://<cygnus_host>:<management_port>/v1/groupingrules